Romulo-Moraes/Romulo-Moraes/README.md

 </div>

 <h2>R-matrix 💻</h2>
-This is a application for terminal written in Rust that simulates a matrix on screen with customization features, the matrix characters and background can have their colors changed.
-There are also costumizations for the application's behaviors, you can change the required amount of time to create new character chains  on screen and how quickly such chains are pulled down to generate the matrix effect.
-This project already existed written in the C programming language, however, was used by me to learn a bit more about Rust.
+R-matrix uses some features of the modern terminals to create the illusion of a matrix effect.
+The project has customizable features that make the matrix more attractive and behaves the way you like most.
+Some included customizations are: Set new colors to the matrix and change the speed of its operations.
+This project is fully written using the Rust programming language.

 <h2>Rclock 🕐</h2>
 The Rclock is a digital terminal clock for POSIX systems, fully customizable with colors and datetime features.